-The controversy behind healthy vs unhealthy fats appears to be never-ending.
+The controversy behind healthy versus unhealthy fats appears to be never-ending.

 On one side of the argument, there are strict low fat advocates, stating that fat is still a key player in obesity and heart disease.
 On the other, you now have the high fat gurus, preaching the benefits of a very low carb or ketogenic diet.